-- Assurance that the amount of tax credits allocated does not exceed the amount "necessary for the financial feasibility of the project and its viability as a qualified low income housing project throughout the Credit Period"; - Evaluation of all projects for consistency with this Plan and for credit need, including projects using tax exempt bond financing; - Execution of an agreement for "an extended low income housing commitment" for every project.
-This agreement must be recorded as a restrictive covenant binding on all successor owners, and must allow low income individuals the right to enforce the commitment in state court; and - Monitoring of compliance with the provisions of §42 of the Code and notifying the Internal Revenue Service of any noncompliance.
+- Assurance that the amount of tax credits allocated does not exceed the amount "necessary for the financial feasibility of the project and its viability as a qualified low-income housing project throughout the credit period" per 26 U.S.C. § 42(m)(2)(A); - Evaluation of all projects for consistency with this QAP and for credit need, including projects using tax exempt bond financing; - Execution of an agreement for "an extended low-income housing commitment" (as defined in 26 U.S.C. § 42(h)(6)(A)) for every project.
+This agreement must be recorded as a restrictive covenant binding on all successor owners, and must allow low-income individuals the right to enforce the commitment in state court; and - Monitoring of compliance with the provisions of 26 U.S.C. § 42 and notifying the Internal Revenue Service of any noncompliance.

-Geographic Region.
+Geographic Region